R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 This warning message should not occur on Windows or Linux.
 If it does, please file a GitHub issue.

-Notification leads to data.table installation guide describing several steps necessary for obtaining multithreading mode.
-Actually there is no openmp support by Apple.
-This obligates to compile data.table on device from source using command:
+Notification leads to data.table installation guide describing several steps required for obtaining multithreading mode.
+Actually, there is no openmp support by Apple.
+This obligates to compile data.table

 install.packages("data.table", type = "source",